 Skip to content

-pre-alpha — the TypeScript API may still shift.
+pre-alpha.
+The TypeScript API may still shift.
 The SQL won't.

 Use this guide when your app runs on Bun and uses bun:sqlite.